Jump to section

 Poisoning due to inhalation of fumes or ingestion of bleach can cause effects such as aspiration pneumonia, blood serum changes, kidney damage, corrosivity of the gastrointestinal tract, and blood coagulation abnormalities.

 Once you take your dog to the veterinarian, you can expect that the goal is to immediately identify the poison in order to assess the contents.
 To do this, the veterinarian may induce vomiting and collect a sample of it in a plastic bag.
 If you administered any medication to your dog, you should take that along with you so the veterinarian can read the labels to see what is contained in it.
 If your dog has received burns to the mouth, it might take several hours to notice this.
-The veterinarian will still check the mouth to see if your pet flinches with touch.
 The stomach or esophagus may also be burned by the bleach.
 This may not be visible until an internal examination is done.

-When you take the dog to the clinic or emergency hospital, the stomach will be pumped using a method known as gastric lavage.
-The veterinarian could also possibly use hydrogen peroxide to induce vomiting in order to get rid of the toxic substance.
-Activated charcoal may be administered as a way to bind the toxins before inducing vomiting.
+When you take the dog to the clinic or emergency hospital, your veterinarian may induce vomiting, or the stomach may be pumped using a method known as gastric lavage.

 After this, there are several ways that your veterinarian will introduce treatment.
 The immediate treatment is to flush the area that is most exposed.
 Your veterinarian may also administer fluid therapy, ulcer medication for possible stomach burn and of course, supportive care for other symptoms.